AI Search and Local SEO: How Google Business Profiles Influence Visibility

 We’re seeing a clear pattern across industries.

-The businesses getting the most visibility aren’t always the biggest or the ones with the most reviews.
+The businesses that get the most visibility aren’t always the biggest or those with the most reviews.
 They are the ones that appear active, consistent, and credible.

 Some of the key trust signals Google’s AI looks for include: